 It should also be noted that while many awards contain a ‘one-line’ budget, restrictions may still apply.

-It is therefore important that the CI or the School contact ORI if there is any uncertainty over fund expenditure.
+It is therefore important that the CI or the School contact Research Services if there is any uncertainty over fund expenditure.

-Where there is a requirement to vary expenditure from what is outlined in the agreement or similar, ORI should be approached with a view to obtaining approval from the funding agency.
+Where there is a requirement to vary expenditure from what is outlined in the agreement or similar, Research Services should be approached with a view to obtaining approval from the funding agency.

 This is especially important where there may be a need to access the funds after the agreed end date of the award.